 Seasonal Lake Erie HAB Forecast

-NOAA issues a seasonal forecast in early July.
-The Seasonal Lake Erie HAB Forecast gives coastal managers and drinking water facility operators a general sense of how "bad" the upcoming bloom season has the potential to be.
-The seasonal forecast is an ensemble of models based largely upon phosphorus discharge from the Maumee River.
+water facility operators a general sense of how "bad" the upcoming bloom season has the potential to be.
+The seasonal

 Lake Erie HAB Forecast

-During the bloom season (typically from June until October), the operational NOAA Lake Erie HAB Forecast provides the current extent and 5-day outlooks of where the bloom will travel and what concentrations are likely to be seen, allowing managers to determine whether to take preventative actions.
-A forecast analysis is updated twice weekly and emailed to subscribers.
+are likely to be seen, allowing managers to determine whether to take preventative actions.
+A forecast analysis is updated twice

 For the latest forecast, more info about harmful algal blooms, or to subscribe and receive forecast information by email, please visit the NOAA Lake Erie HAB Forecast website.